-Theatrically speaking, it seems not much has changed in 21 years.
-In 1997, the New York Times’ first-chair critic Ben Brantley was “open-mouthed, grateful, admiring, and shaken.”
+Theatrically speaking, it seems not much has changed New York Times‘ critic Ben Brantley’s lexicon in 21 years.
+In 1997, he was was “open-mouthed, grateful, admiring, and shaken.”
 Last month, he was “bruised, breathless, and grateful.”
-Each time, the source of his fervor was an actress, or more specifically, a performance.
+Each time, the source of his fervor was an actress—or more specifically, a performance.
 In the first case, it was Janet McTeer in A Doll’s House.
 In the second, it was Billie Piper in Yerma.

 Intrigued by the raves, I saw both.
 More on McTeer later; my focus here is Yerma and Piper, about whom Brantley’s review also asked, “’Just how far,’ you think, with equal measures apprehension and fascination, ‘is she willing to go?’
 The answer: further than you dare imagine.”

 I’m sure that review was responsible for the anticipatory buzz that filled the sold-out Park Avenue Armory the Saturday evening I attended.
 Clearly, a large faction of the audience found the production a revelation; a woman sitting two seats away openly wept during and after the curtain call (where Piper looked, to quote Brantley again, “stunned, brutalized”).